Skip to content

 Pros

 • FCA Authorised Payment Institution authorisation (Ref 932557) and MFSA Malta authorisation.
 Trust Payments (UK) Ltd and Trust Payments (Malta) Ltd are directly authorised payment institutions, not resellers of someone else's BIN.
-For UKGC and MGA-licensed operators that means dealing with a regulated counterparty inside the same regulatory perimeter — relevant when audits and reporting need to align.
+For UKGC and MGA-licensed operators that means dealing with a regulated counterparty inside the same regulatory perimeter, relevant when audits and reporting need to align.

-• Visa Direct real-time payouts plus Mastercard Gaming and Gambling Payments Program.
+• Visa Direct real-time payouts plus the Mastercard Gaming and Gambling Payments Program.
 Player-card credits move in under 30 minutes via Visa Direct (settlestatus immediately set to 100).
 Standard T+1 settlement for the operator account is competitive against Nuvei and Worldpay (both T+2-T+7).

 Cons

 • No published rate card.
-Every deal is custom and the long-form contract includes specific surcharges that only surface in the agreement: £50/month risk premium for crypto/forex sectors, £500-£1,000/month additional fees over chargeback/fraud thresholds, monthly minimums and authorisation/PCI fees.
-Procurement teams without parallel quotes from Solidgate or Nuvei routinely overpay on initial contracts.
+Every deal is custom and the long-form contract includes specific surcharges that only surface in the agreement: £50/month risk premium for crypto/forex sectors, £500-£1,000/month additional fees over chargeback/fraud thresholds, plus monthly minimums and authorisation/PCI fees.
+Procurement teams without parallel quotes from Corefy or Nuvei routinely overpay on initial contracts.

 • Crypto is BitPay-routed rather than native.
 Trust Payments has a crypto vertical and crypto-trained underwriting, but the on-ramp itself is delivered via BitPay integration.
 No in-house stablecoin settlement, no native crypto vault, no MiCAR CASP license.
 Crypto-first operators belong on NOWPayments, CoinsPaid or BitPay directly.

 • LATAM and APAC local-method depth is thin.
-Strong European local stack (SEPA, iDEAL, Bancontact, Multibanco, MyBank, Pay by Bank, Przelewy24, Trustly), but PIX, Boleto, OXXO, SPEI, UPI, GrabPay, GCash are not depth-supported.
-AstroPay, PayRetailers and dLocal go materially deeper in LATAM.
-Solidgate is stronger in APAC.
+There is a strong European local stack (SEPA, iDEAL, Bancontact, Multibanco, MyBank, Pay by Bank, Przelewy24, Trustly), but PIX, Boleto, OXXO, SPEI, UPI, GrabPay and GCash are not depth-supported.
+AstroPay and PayRetailers go materially deeper in LATAM, and Help2Pay runs deeper Southeast Asia local-bank rails across nine ASEAN markets.

 Ready to evaluate Trust Payments for your business?